Imagine being at this critical contact center moment.

 3. Evaluate and Leverage People, Process and Technology: Northridge consultants will collectively conduct interviews, focus groups, and observe the way people execute their roles.
 These steps provide unique insights into the pace and pressures within the contact center and the ability of the agent to focus on taking care of the customer

-Do agents possess the right skills and have they received the right level of training to be successful?
+- People: Do agents possess the right skills and have they received the right level of training to be successful?
 Are agents empowered to resolve issues?
 Is a supervisor readily available for support and serving as a world-class coach?

-Do the processes adequately support the agent to resolve customers’ issues?
+- Process: Do the processes adequately support the agent to resolve customers’ issues?
 Are they well understood by the agent and being followed consistently?
 Are analytics, quality monitoring, escalations and complaints used to identify and resolve systemic issues?

-Technology is third on this list for a reason.
+- Technology: Technology is third on this list for a reason.
 People and processes trump technology, but once the right agents and the right processes are in place, agents deserve no less than the most effective and efficient technology available to respond to customers across channels.
 Whether leveraging existing technology or investing in new technology, the key is to fully leverage the technology to optimize the agents’ workflow and requirements.

 4. Best-in-Class Comparisons: We compare the current-state data and qualitative information to industry best practices along with our collective years of experience in the contact center and customer experience space.
 After completing a gap analysis, we develop an individualized roadmap to optimize IVR design, improve call handling processes, schedule the workforce and manage the overall performance and incentives of the organization.